 Australian citizens, permanent residents of Australia or Australian permanent humanitarian visa holders with overseas qualifications can contact Western Sydney University to discuss eligibility for admission.

 Overseas qualifications must be deemed by the Australian Education International - National Office of Overseas Skills Recognition (AEI-NOOSR) to be equivalent to Australian qualifications in order to be considered by UAC and Western Sydney University.

 If you hold qualifications from countries where English is not the standard language of instruction, you must provide evidence of English language proficiency.

 If you have not completed secondary education within Australia, in order to meet English Language Proficiency Requirements, applicants must meet one of the following criteria:

 - A minimum of 4 years completed Australian Secondary studies but you were not eligible for an ATAR/UAI/TER.

 - Australian university studies where the minimum full-time equivalence is one semester.

-- Completed overseas university studies where the minimum full-time equivalence is one year and the medium of instruction of the course is English.
-Your qualification will be assessed by the university on a case-by-case basis.
+- Completed overseas University studies where the full length of the course is taught in English and the duration of the course is a minimum full-time equivalence of one year.
+Your qualification will be assessed by the University on a case-by-case basis.